Luzifer/nginx-sso/README.md

     tokens:
       tokenname: "MYTOKEN"
       mycli: "kQHjQLuQdkSPwdJ1mueniLMPSjCc6GVt"

+    # Groupname to token mapping
+    groups:
+      mytokengroup: ["tokenname"]
 ```

-This provider does not support grouping: Each token needs to be white-listed explicitly.
 When accessing the sites using a token this header is expected:

 `Authorization: Token MYTOKEN`